The Oldest Cemeteries in Every State

 Louisiana: American Cemetery

-Natchitoches is Louisiana’s first settlement, dating back to 1714, and its first public cemetery, the American Cemetery, founded around 1787, is the final resting place of its founders and first residents, although most of the oldest graves are no longer marked.
-Today, it’s part of the Cane River National Heritage Area and, perhaps its biggest claim to fame is that it’s where Julia Robert’s character was buried in the 1989 film, Steel Magnolias.
-Find out the iconic movie set in your state.
+Natchitoches is Louisiana’s first settlement, dating back to 1714.
+The state’s first public cemetery, the American Cemetery, was founded around 1737 and is the final resting place of its founders and first residents—although most of the oldest graves are no longer marked.
+American Cemetery is considered one of the oldest cemeteries in the Louisiana Purchase.
+Today, it’s part of the Cane River National Heritage Area, and perhaps its biggest claim to fame is that it’s where Julia Roberts’s character was buried in the 1989 film Steel Magnolias.

 New York City cemetary